Professional Learning

 • Mentors must meet designated criteria and be approved.

-• Classes are fast paced and designed for interactive work.
+• Classes are fast-paced and designed for interactive work.

 • The mentor provides feedback to the participant throughout the program.